Aetopia/Bedrock.Injector/README.md

     - Use reliable methods to detect if the game is fully initialized or not.

-    - Ensure dynamic link libraries are injected when the game is fully intiailized.
+    - Ensure dynamic link libraries are injected when the game is fully initialized .

 ## Usage